newrelic/newrelic-fluent-bit-output/README.md

 It is vitally important to pay attention to white space in your config files.
 Please use four spaces to indent, and one space between keys and values.

 ### plugins.conf
-Find or create a `plugins.conf` file and add a referencee to out_newrelic.so, adjacent to your `fluent-bit.conf` file.
+Find or create a `plugins.conf` file and add a reference to out_newrelic.so, adjacent to your `fluent-bit.conf` file.

 in plugins.conf
 ```